binarykitchen/videomail-for-ninja-forms/README.md

 ## Releasing

 1. Ensure you are on develop branch
+2. Run `npm run clean`,
-2. Write changelog in `readme.txt`
+3. Write changelog in `readme.txt`
-3. Bump versions in `readme.txt`:
+4. Bump versions in `readme.txt`:
    - "stable tag" using this VC plugin's latest version from changelog
    - If there was a WordPress upgrade, bump it under "tested up to", otherwise
-4. Search for current stable tag version and replace it with the new one.
+5. Search for current stable tag version and replace it with the new one.
 Should be these files:
    - package.json
    - readme.txt
    - src/js/main.js
    - src/php/videomail.php
    - videomail-for-ninja-forms.php
-5. Optional: validate readme.txt with <https://wordpress.org/plugins/developers/readme-validator/>
+6. Optional: validate readme.txt with <https://wordpress.org/plugins/developers/readme-validator/>
-6. Run `npm run clean`, `npm install` and `npm run build`
+7. Run `npm install && npm run build`
+8. Review changes, add them with `git add -A`
-7. Git commit with `git commit -am 'Rebuilt for the next version` and push that
+9. Git commit with `git commit -am 'Rebuilt for the next version` and push that
-8. Run `npm run release` which will run the release workflow on GitHub
+10. Run `npm run release` which will run the release workflow on GitHub
-9. Tag a new release.
+11. Tag a new release.
     Skip optional title, then under release notes, select "Write my own" and paste the new version section from readme.txt (just the section without the date and version number) (upon any errors, you may try to run manually "gh release create" again to trigger a release on GitHub)
-10. Wait until the release is published and make sure the new version is announced on <https://wordpress.org/plugins/videomail-for-ninja-forms> as this can take a while ...
+12. Wait until the release is published and make sure the new version is announced on <https://wordpress.org/plugins/videomail-for-ninja-forms> as this can take a while ...
-11. Announce on Social Media
+13. Announce on Social Media

 ## Ask for help